Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 ### Pagination

 Typically you will only wish to [show a subset of search results](https://docs.microsoft.com/azure/search/search-pagination-page-layout#total-hits-and-page-counts) to a user at one time.
-To support this, you can use the `top`, `skip` and `includeTotalResultCount` parameters to provide a paged experience on top of search results.
+To support this, you can use the `top`, `skip` and `includeTotalCount` parameters to provide a paged experience on top of search results.

 ### Document field encoding